Florence Travel Tips

 Florence travel tips with help you heighten you experience in a city rich with history, art, and beauty.

 Florence is the cradle of the renaissance.
-Any city that has appeal to some of the greatest minds in recorded history such as Michelangelo, Ralpheal, and Donatello (no, those are not just turtles in a half shell) shouldn’t be ignored when traveling Italy.
+Any city that has appeal to some of the greatest minds in recorded history such as Michelangelo, Ralpheal, and Donatello (no, those are not just turtles in a half shell) shouldn’t be ignored when backpacking Italy.

 Let’s talk about some Florence travel tips that will heighten your experience when exploring the city that birthed the Renaissance.

 One fun fact about Italy is that traveling Florence is a like walking into the past.
 Pale white buildings topped with orange tile roofs line the street.
 The Arno slowly flows under you under the cobblestone bridge while you window shop on the Ponte Vecchio as people have been doing for hundreds of years.
+There are over 50 awesome things to do in Florence!

 Florence is bursting with history, museums, and art.
 From the Statue to David to over indulging on Tuscan wine Florence can charm anyone.